 Lisa Moravec has written a review of Virtual Normality – Women Net Artists 2.0, a group show Museum der bildenden Künste in Leipzig that includes the works of Molly Soda and Signe Pierce.
 Describing Soda’s contribution to the exhibition, Moravec writes: “Molly Soda’s sound-video installations show her in her private spaces, acting in a casual manner in front of her virtual audience.
 In That’s Me in the Corner (2017), she sings along with pop music numbers for about 30 minutes.
 We can see that the live audience on Instagram is watching her, but whether shewatches the audience, is not clear as she continues to look straight ahead, smiling from time to time.”
 To read the full review, click here.

-Hamburg-based news magazine Stern has reviewed Virtual Normality – Women Net Artists 2.0 at Museum der bildenden Künste Leipzig.
-Curated by Anika Meier, the show includes work by Molly Soda, Signe Pierce and Arvida Byström.
-To read the full review, click here.
+Hamburg-based news magazine Stern has reviewed Virtual Normality – Women Net Artists 2.0 at Museum der bildenden Künste Leipzig, which features work by Signe Pierce (article in German).

 In order to gauge public opinion of Virtual Normality – Women Net Artists 2.0, a group show at MdbK Leipzig curated by Anika Meier, Indie Mag has gathered responses from visitors to the museum about the current state of feminism today in this unique review of the exhibition.
-Molly Soda, Signe Pierce, and Arvida Byström are just three of the women net artists in the exhibition whose work seeks to carve out a space for femininity online.
-To read the full article, click here.

 The Art Gorgeous has reviewed One Year of Resistance, a group show at Untitled Space in New York City featuring artworks that were created in reaction to the current American political climate under Donald Trump’s presidency.
-The author Nadya Sayej describes the show as “the world’s hottest anti-Trump show art.”
-Included in the show is Signe Pierce’s piece “Control” (2017), a work commenting on gun control in the United States.
-To read the full review, click here.

 20 JANUARY – 11 FEBRUARY 2018